Two-Time #1 International Best Selling Author,Inspirational speaker, Master NLP Business, Empowerment and Relationship Coach.

 An integral part of the course was the Fire Walk.
 I was thrilled to achieve the walk with help.
 As I sat back in the wheelchair, the guy behind me who was a double amputee, tipped out of his chair onto his hands and walked over the burning hot coals on his hands.
 I was humbled.
 He made me ask myself, "Was I self-limiting, how much more was I truly capable of?"

 It was a pivotal moment for me, I booked a flight to California to attend a course I had dismissed earlier in the day because I thought it would be too difficult to manage by myself.
-Since then I have travelled widely to study and for pleasure.
+Since then I have travelled widely to study and for pleasure and to Los Angeles to create the Genuinely You TV series which is available for you to watch for free.
 I am forever in that man’s debt!

-The principles and the strategies developed during my Headship and through my studies are at the heart of the work I do with individuals, couples, teams and whole organisations.
+The principles and the strategies developed during my Headship and throughout my studies are at the heart of the work I continue to do with individuals, couples, teams and whole organisations.
 They are tried and tested and easy to incorporate into daily life.

 For years, I rarely spoke about my disability, but during a conversation with my coach at that time it became clear that it had been the elephant in the room.
 Realising that the story of my journey may be of value to others was the motivation for writing ‘Chariots On Fire.’